genspace/openplant-incubator/v2/terraform/README.md

-# CoreDB Infra
+# OpenPlant Infra

-This repo contains the code necessary to spin up AWS infrastructure relevant to CoreDB.
+This repo contains the code necessary to spin up AWS infrastructure relevant to OpenPlant App.
-Currently, it includes instructions to create a bastion EC2 server as well as an RDS instance.
+Currently, it includes instructions to create an Ubuntu EC2 Server.

 ## How To